seracio/annotation/README.md

 -   It only supports circles as children right now (rects coming soon)
 -   No multi lines
 -   Only enclosing circles (rectangles could be great)
+-   This library does not support transform attributes on  children

+## FAQ

+-   Why only supporting rects and circles as children?
+-   What is the best workflow with this component?